dotnet/runtime/docs/workflow/testing/mono/testing.md

 # Running the Mono samples
 There are a few convenient samples located in `$(REPO_ROOT)/src/mono/netcore/sample`, which could help you test your program easily with different flavors of Mono or do a sanity check on the build.
 The samples are set up to work with a specific configuration; please refer to the relevant Makefile for specifics.
 If you would like to work with a different configuration, you can edit the Makefile.

+## Running the sample for desktop Mono
-* To run the desktop Mono sample, cd to `HelloWorld` and execute:
+To run the desktop Mono sample, cd to `HelloWorld` and execute:

 ```
 make run
 ```
 Note that the default configuration of this sample is LLVM JIT.

+## Running the WebAssembly sample
-* To run the WebAssembly sample, cd to `wasm`.
+To run the WebAssembly sample, cd to `wasm`.
 There are two sub-folders `browser` and `console`.
 One is set up to run the progam in browser, the other is set up to run the program in console.
 Enter the desirable sub-folder and execute

 ```
 make build && make run
 ```

+## Running the Android sample
-* To run the Android sample, cd to `Android` and execute
+To run the Android sample, cd to `Android` and execute

 ```
 make run
 ```

+## Running the iOS sample
-* To run the iOS sample, cd to `iOS` and execute
+To run the iOS sample, cd to `iOS` and execute

 ```
 make run